hgwhitfield/Knit/docs/README.md

 2. I want to be able to easily navigate throughout the website in order to find out the information that I want.
 3. I want to be able to easily contact the shop/club, in order to address any questions that I may have.
 4. I want to feel put at ease before visiting the club that I will be welcomed.
-5. I want to feel put at ease by the site that the business is proffesional and capable of providing me the service I want.
+5. I want to feel put at ease by the site that the business is professional and capable of providing me the service I want.

 ## Strategy